First Community Bank Review: Straightforward Checking and Savings Products

 First Community Bank vs. Chase Bank

-As the largest bank in the U.S. based on assets, Chase Bank is a solid choice for anyone looking for multiple branches, a vast ATM network, and a user-friendly mobile app.
-Rated number one for Best Premium Checking Accounts and one of the Best National Banks by GOBankingRates for 2025, Chase offers checking, savings, CDs, and a multitude of credit cards for customers.
+As the largest bank in the U.S. based on assets, Chase Bank is a solid choice for anyone looking for multiple branches, a vast ATM network and a user-friendly mobile app.
+However, First Community Banks wins out for interest-earning checking, no-fee checking and interest rates over 1% for savings.

 Final Take

-First Community Bank is best for people in Virginia, West Virginia, and parts of North Carolina and Tennessee who want friendly local service, and fee-free checking options.
+First Community Bank is best for people in Virginia, West Virginia and parts of North Carolina and Tennessee who want friendly local service, and fee-free checking options.
 Adults over 50 will especially like the no-fee, interest-earning checking account designed with their needs in mind.

 First Community Bank FAQ